 The point is that these three abstract nouns are the keys to our capacity to form and maintain relationships in life which, in turn, leads to that Holy Grail – happiness.
-This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school.
+This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school who will support children’s mental and emotional development.

 Happiness?
 Rather than heading down this ‘rabbit hole’ of philosophical discussion, we should consider the end game: what are parents and pupils aiming for when they choose UK independent education – known and admired around the world as a gold standard?
 We want our charges to become well-educated, but what does that mean?
 Besides the fulfilling of academic potential, we aspire for the children we look after to become open-minded, energetic and flexible young people, willing and able to work in groups and to think creatively and independently so they have the confidence to take initiative and contribute in purposeful and constructive ways.
 This process starts in the home with parental instincts driving the development of our children but before too long – and quite correctly as children begin socialisation and stimulation – we seek help elsewhere.

-There is no wasted travel time, no environmental footprint, but a rhythm to the children’s lives and friendships which is understandable and not shot through with the demands of adults’ preoccupations.
-There is the hierarchy and discipline of systems (but none of the oppression of ancient stereotypes) within which children can begin making their own, unilateral but supported choices – something, as we adults know, is often a challenge.
+There is no wasted travel time, no environmental footprint, but a rhythm to the children’s lives and friendships.
+There is the hierarchy and discipline of systems (but none of the oppression of ancient stereotypes) within which children can begin making their own, unilateral but supported choices – something, as we adults know, is often a challenge to support children’s development.

 Subscribe / latest articles and news from our schools